First KC-46A Pegasus lands at Seymour Johnson

-The first KC-46A Pegasus lands at Seymour Johnson Air Force Base, North Carolina, June 12, 2020.
-The KC-46A Pegasus is a widebody, multirole tanker that can refuel all U.S., allied and coalition military aircraft compatible with international aerial refueling procedures.
+Leaders of the 916th Air Refueling Wing welcome leaders of the Air Force Reserve Command to Seymour Johnson Air Force Base, North Carolina, June 12, 2020.
+AFRC leadership flew on the KC-46A to welcome its arrival to SJAFB, as well as receive a tour of the 916th ARW.
 (U.S. Air Force photo by Senior Airman Jacob B. Derry)

 |Date Taken: